-Public and private parties and celebrations are allowed to take place (the number of persons present is limited to 500 in case of an indoor party/celebration whereas up to 1000 persons are allowed to attend an outdoor one) if one of the following conditions is met by each person present, which is to prove upon entering the premises/venue:
+Public and private parties and celebrations are allowed to take place (the number of persons present is limited to 1000 in case of an indoor party/celebration whereas up to 2000 persons are allowed to attend an outdoor one) if one of the following conditions is met by each person present, which is to prove upon entering the premises/venue:

-- having undergone a PCR test not longer than 7 days prior to the party/celebration
+- having undergone a PCR test not longer than 7 days prior to the party/celebration with a negative result

 - having survived a COVID-19 infection not longer than 180 days prior to the party/celebration

-- having got vaccinated, provided the last dose (i.e., in case of a two-dose vaccination scheme, the second one, in case of a single-dose vaccination scheme, the first one) has been administered at least 14 days prior party/celebration.
+- having got vaccinated, provided the last dose (i.e., in case of a two-dose vaccination scheme, the second one, in case of a single-dose vaccination scheme, the first one) has been administered at least 14 days prior to the party/celebration.